julzaza/wildwitchherbs/_posts/2025-07-01-witchs-herbal-starter-kit.md

 Used in Chinese medicine for over 2,000 years.
 In modern folk witchcraft, it’s burned to cleanse sick rooms, chase off spirits, and break stagnant energies.

 > If you work with disease, death, or spirits, Artemisia annua belongs on your altar.

-Dive deeper into understanding  [Wormwood a.k.a.
-Artemisia in Whitchcraft](/wormwood-witchcraft-war)

 ---